I started reading the Autobiography of Mark Twain, Volume 1, after I shopped it around to several men, who didn’t seem interested.

 And every now and then you find out the real person behind characters in his novels.
 Now I want to go back and read all those old books again.

-Anyway, I have read some stinker books lately and I am truly pleased to stumble upon one which I can delight in.
+Anyway, this book was delightful.
+I have read some stinker books lately.
 Where I can just read and feel like I don’t have to guess what the author probably meant or wish s/he used one word instead of 17.

 What a treat.

 And I think it WOULD make a great Father’s Day gift!